agozillon/syclcc/readme.md

 assuming you have added the location of `syclcc` to your `PATH` environment variable. `syclcc` is a simple script which calls the main script aligned with the version of Codeplay's ComputeCpp which you are working with.
-The version of ComputeCpp targeted is determined by the environment variable, `COMPUTECPP`, which you should set up. `COMPUTECPP` should reference the root directory of your ComputeCpp installation, and so `$COMPUTECPP/bin/compute++` should invoke Codeplay's `compute++` compiler.
+The version of ComputeCpp targeted is determined by the environment variable, `COMPUTECPP_DIR`, which you should set up. `COMPUTECPP_DIR` should reference the root directory of your ComputeCpp installation, and so `$COMPUTECPP_DIR/bin/compute++` should invoke Codeplay's `compute++` compiler.

 These scripts can be tested with any C++ files; as well as Codeplay's own SYCL